-- You can achieve a law qualification in some of the core legal subjects without committing to the full LLB programme. - You can complete the programme in a minimum of one year and a maximum of five years. - The programme is rigorously examined by approved academics. - You can transfer to the LLB programme after successful completion of three modules, including Legal system and method. - You must register with a Recognised Teaching Centre so that you can benefit from the tuition support.
+- You can achieve a law qualification in some of the core legal subjects without committing to the full LLB programme. - You can complete the programme in a minimum of one year and a maximum of five years. - The programme is rigorously examined by approved academics. - You can transfer to the LLB programme after successful completion of three modules. - You must register with a teaching centre that is recognised for the CertHE Common Law so that you can benefit from the tuition support.